Neurobiologist/EC601-Pulmonary-Embolism/CNN-LSTM-Model/README.md

 ## Overall Strategy

-* 2D CNN Model (Resnet, Efficientnetb0) used for feature extraction per image
+* 2D CNN Model (Resnext, Efficientnetb0) used for feature extraction per image.
-* Combine the features and input into sequence model (lstm)
+* Combine the features and input into sequence model (lstm).

 ## Datastes and Preprocessing